-Here you can download the Consititution of the IV-DJT as a German-language PDF file:
+Here you can download the Consititution of the IV-DJT, valid from August 17th, 2018, as a english-language PDF file:

 § 1 Name, offices and business year

 - The Association is named the “Internationaler Verband für Deutsche Jagdterrier, gegründet 1993” (International Association for German Hunting Terriers, founded 1993)“, abbreviated to: “IV-DJT”.

 - The offices of the Association are the offices of the President of the Association.

 - The business year is the calendar year.

 - The IV-DJT is the association of the various clubs for German Hunting Terriers.
 Its purpose is the promotion and further development of the breed, especially for show and breeding purposes.